-PURSUANT TO SECTION 13 OR 15(D) OF TH HE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September r 30, 2023 ☐ TRANSITION REPORT or PURSUANT TO SECTION 13 OR 15(D) OF TH HE SECURITIES EXCHANGE ACT OF 1934 Sahra Carparati 0.D Sabre Corporation (Exact name of registrant as specified in it s charter) Delaware (State or other jurisdiction of incorporation or organization) 001-36422 (Commission File Number) 20-8647322 (I.R.S.
-Employer Identification No.) 3150 Sabre Drive Southlake, TX 76092 (Address, including zip code, of principal executi ive offices) (682)-605-1000 (Registrant's telephone number, including are a code) Securities registered pursuant to Section 12( Common Stock, \$0.01 par val (Title of each class) ue SABR (Trading Symbol) The NASDAQ Stock Market LLC (Name of each exchange on which registered) egistrant: (1) has filed all reports required to be file ing 12 months (or for such shorter period that the rest 90 days: Yes $\boxtimes$ No $\square$ egistrant has submitted electronically every Interacti during the preceding 12 months (or for such short egistrant is a large accelerated filer, an accelerated f finitions of "large accelerated filer," "accelerated t Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ate by check mark if the registrant has elected not t s provided pursuant to Section 13(a) of the Exchang , with an • gistrant is a shell company (as defined in Rule 12b-2 As of October 27, 2023, 379,481,247 shares of the registrant's common stock, par value \$ 0.01 per share, were outstanding.
+☐ TRANSITION REPOR Sabre Corpora THE SECURITIES EXCHANGE ACT OF 1934 Tion (Exact name of registrant as specified Delaware (State or other jurisdiction of incorporation or organization) 001-36422 (Commission File Number) 20-8647322 (I.R.S.
+Employer Identification No.) 3150 Sabre Drive Southlake, TX 76092 (Address, including zip code, of principal exc ecutive offices) (682)-605-1000 (Registrant's telephone number, including g area code) 0 0 1 00 Securities registered pursuant to Section • • Common Stock, \$0.01 par (Title of each class) value SABR (Trading Symbol) The NASDAQ Stock Market LLC (Name of each exchange on which registered) ceding 12 months (or for such shorter period that the e filed by Section 13 or 15(d) of the Securities Exchange registrant was required to file such reports), and (2) h Indicate by check mark whether the of Regulation S-T (§232.405 of this chapfiles).
+Yes \boxtimes No \square ne registrant has submitted electronically every Inte oter) during the preceding 12 months (or for such ractive Data File required to be submitted pursuant to F shorter period that the Registrant was required to sub Rule 405 mit such definitions of "large accelerated filer," "accelerated ted filer, a non-accelerated filer, a smaller reporting comed filer", "smaller reporting company", and "emerging Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 0 0 0 0 1 3 ndicate by check mark if the registrant has elected ards provided pursuant to Section 13(a) of the Exch not to use the extended transition period for complying lange Act. \Box with any Indicate by check mark whether the e registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No ⊠ shares of the registrant's common stock, par value s \$0.01 per share, were outstanding